sublimelsp/LSP-eslint/README.md

 * Install [LSP](https://packagecontrol.io/packages/LSP) and `LSP-eslint` from Package Control.
 * Restart Sublime.

+The server requires the Node runtime to be at version 14 or later.

 ### Configuration

 Open configuration file using command palette with `Preferences: LSP-eslint Settings` command or opening it from the Sublime menu.